Xavier-Corap/Project_N_Body/README.md

 Here is a N_body simulation of collision of galaxies with a method of cloud in cells (CIC).

+First, if you want more information about this project, check our report pdf "Rapport_M06-1.pdf" where there are more details about calculations and equations.

 You have here some fortran90 and python script.
 Here is a list of a little description for all scripts:

 -const.f90 : module comportant toutes les constantes de départ de notre projet